All Episodes

 It's uncomfortable.

-It is this not a situation.
+It is, this is not a situation.

 This is not why I got into this business, but it is what it is.

-And if you are principled and honest, And you can't be bought or purchased, then that's who you are.
+And if you are principled and honest and you can't be bought or purchased, then that's who you are.

 That's another.

-I I am the scandal of Super Tuesday.
+I am the scandal of Super Tuesday.

-I'll get to it, snurling.
+I'll get to it, Snurtley.

 Don't sweat it.